CumulusNetworks/docs/content/cumulus-linux-510/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 ### Lossy Headroom

-Lossy headroom is the buffer on top of the reserved buffer that stores packets that ingress the switch.
-You can configure the lossy headroom to help analyze performance for a specific priority group and to isolate management traffic to a separate priority group.
+Lossy headroom is the buffer that stores packets waiting to be processed by the switch.
+If the expected processing latency is longer than normal (for example, if there are multiple ACL rules), increase the lossy headroom.

 To change the lossy headroom for a priority group, run the following commands.
 The switch calculates the default value internally based on the MTU and internal latency.